tarasowski/aws-big-data/udemy-maarek-kane/collection.md

           Library will at some point aggreate it into One Record < 1MB.
 So instead of sending 3 records now, we're sending 1 Record and it's still less than 1MB.
-        * Here we have Aggregation to aggreate records into 1 < MB.
-And we can put all the records into a collection of PutRecords.
         * How does Kinesis knows how long to wait to aggregate a Record?
 We can infulce the batching efficiency by introducing some dely with RecordMaxbufferedTime (default 100ms)